degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 </div></center>
 <br />&ensp;&ensp;

-Beautiful, elegant dining room which we were led to with impressive, Illuminated wall of amethysts used as a background for a big, white egg.
+We were led to a beautiful, elegant dining room.
+With impressive, illuminated wall of amethysts used as a background for a big, white egg.
- The egg also appeared in other places of the restaurant and as it turned out, it was the leitmotif of both the dinner, as well as the entire restaurant.
+ The egg also appeared in other places of the restaurant and as it turned out, it was the leitmotif of both the dinner, and the entire restaurant.
 It was named "The egg of Origin".
  It is supposed to refer to philosophical questions about the beginning of existence and our fragility in relation to the surrounding universe.
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/Si_inside.jpg" alt="Room with large round tables covered with white tablecloths.